Andre-Usui/ecommerce-project-1/README.md

+# Lojinha-Livre
-# Project Schema
+# Project E-Commerce Schema :

 - The project objetive is to build an E-Commerce Application with the following features:
   - User login and encrypted password;
     - Google Authentication;
+    - Token Authentication;
   - MongoDB database;
   - Setup Payment;
   - User can Buy items and register items to Sell;
   - User can filter the list of items;

-# Steps:
+# Steps Done:

   - Build a frontend folder with Vite's React App;
-  - Build an Express's server;
+  - Build an Express's server in api folder;
   - Build a MongoDB Cluster;
   - Build the connection with mongoose to MongoDB;
   - Build a dummy data receiver in 'data' folder;